NanboLi/MulMON/README.md

 pip install scikit-image
 ```
 If pytorch <=1.2 is used, you will also need to execute: ```pip install tensorboardX``` and import it in the `./trainer/base_trainer.py` file.
 This can be down by `commenting the 4th line` and `uncommenting the
-5th line` in that file.
+5th line` of that file.

 ## Data